takahe-linux/build/README.md

 - Didn't have native logging.
 - Required root.
 - Couldn't handle working with different git branches.
+- No distinction between host and target dependencies.

 Things that the new system does not fix (yet):